black-hole-group/gpumonty/docs/index.rst

 Home
 ========

-**GPUmonty** is a public, GPUmonty is a high-performance, `CUDA <https://docs.nvidia.com/cuda/cuda-c-programming-guide/>`_-accelerated Monte Carlo radiative transfer (MCRT) code designed for the spectral modeling of accreting black holes based on `igrmonty <https://iopscience.iop.org/article/10.1088/0067-0049/184/2/387>`_.-accelerated relativistic Monte Carlo radiative transfer (MCRT) code designed for the multi-wavelength spectral modeling of accreting black holes[cite: 1].
+**GPUmonty** is a public, GPUmonty is a high-performance, `CUDA <https://docs.nvidia.com/cuda/cuda-c-programming-guide/>`_-accelerated Monte Carlo radiative transfer (MCRT) code designed for the spectral modeling of accreting black holes based on `igrmonty <https://iopscience.iop.org/article/10.1088/0067-0049/184/2/387>`_.-accelerated relativistic Monte Carlo radiative transfer (MCRT) code designed for the multi-wavelength spectral modeling of accreting black holes.

 The code is an evolution of the `grmonty` and `igrmonty` frameworks, assigning the most computationally expensive stages, such as superphoton generation, sampling, geodesic tracking, and scattering, directly to the GPU.